10 tips Christmas wellbeing tips!

 Top tip: Plan ahead!
 If you know you’re going to be eating more than usual and maybe eating dinner late, start the morning with water and herbal teas, and if you really want to charge your system, exercise before breakfast!

 There’s no escaping the fact that Christmas revolves around food and drink!
-Keep ahead of your Christmas wellbeing and strive for the basic idea of the 80/20 rule.
+You can still enjoy yourself by keeping ahead of your Christmas wellbeing with the basic 80/20 concept .
 In order to be have a healthy and balanced diet, you don’t always have to make 100% healthy food choices.
 80% is enough!
-It helps you to balance your food intake, eat in moderation and occasionally indulge without feeling guilty!
+It helps you to balance your food intake, eat in moderation and occasionally indulge!
+Realistically Christmas is just one day so enjoy and truly savour every mouthful on Christmas day but try to upgrade your choices where you can over the whole Festive period.

-Top tip: Eat real foods – as close to nature as possible – 80% of the time.
+Top tip: Pack more nutrients into your meals by eating real foods – as close to nature as possible – 80% of the time.
 Think about finding recipe ‘upgrades’ which means including more nutrients and less (or no) chemicals!

 6. Conscious consuming